Innovailable/Hardcode-Haml/README.md

 Compiling Haml markup/templates to program code.

-*Warning:* The code isn't ready for production use, yet.
-The TODO section is an imcomplete documentation of the missing parts.
+*Warning:* There are still some language features missing.
+The TODO section is an imcomplete documentation of the the parts I am aware of.

 ## Concept